-The Solr-Singledeveloper.json deployment configuration file installs and configures Solr with SSL.
+The Solr-Singledeveloper.json deployment configuration file installs and configures Solr with SSI.

 For local testing and development, you can set up a self-signed certificate.
-The Apache Solr Reference guide has more information about creating a self-signed certificate.
+The Apache Solr Reference guide has more information about .

 For more information about installing Solr, see the section Install a search provider in a scaled solution.